top of page

 Estela

-Carmen – Ana and Estela’s mother, dramatic and opinionated, loves mole and gossip, fears aging and losing her identity.
-She’s tough on her daughters but deeply loves them, struggling to balance tradition with change.
+Carmen – Ana and Estela’s mother.
+She fears aging and losing her identity.
+She’s tough on her daughters because she deeply loves them but struggles to balance tradition with change.

 Key Traits: